Class of 2009

 In The Wall Street Journal (21 Sept.
 2005), Cooper Strickland (minor) was recognized as a Wall Street Journal 2005 Student Achievement Award Winner.

 Lindy Vogado graduated from Union Theological Seminary and came to work at PC, first as the Interim Director of Church Relations (2009) and then as Director of Campus Ministries (2010).

 Class of 2004

 Beth Allen Tanner teaches English at Summerville High School in Summerville, SC.

 Claire Anderson completed her master’s at Columbia University Graduate School of Journalism.
-Currently, she is an employee of CBS News/48 Hrs in New York City.
+Currently, she is an associate producer for 48 Hrs (CBS) in New York City.

 Elizabeth Anderson Stansell received her MA in English from Clemson University in 2006.
 She is currently a lecturer for the Clemson English department, teaching literature and advanced composition.
 She also coordinates the EnglishOnline program, which trains faculty in developing online courses.

 Jessica Blount Wolff works at the Georgia Tech College of Management.